keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 2. [NEAR-API-JS](https://docs.near.org/tools/near-api-js/quick-reference#install)
 3. [Keypom JS SDK](https://github.com/keypom/keypom-js#installation)

+With this tutorial, you can either create your own script by following along, or view the completed script available in the [Keypom Documentation Examples](https://github.com/keypom/keypom-docs-examples) repo.

 ### Creating your Project
 In this section, you're going to create your project and install the SDK to prepare for the tutorial.
 If you have a completed script and have installed the SDK, you can skip [forward](simple-drops.md#breaking-down-the-problem).